JohnyAle12/BTSBack/README.md

 ## About Project

-This is a web api where i put some knowledges about laravel framework, here i build a basic api service to auth users and create a history inquiries.
-For this project i'm using strong typing, dependency injection, POO, clean code among others goos practices.
+This is a rest api where i put some knowledges about laravel framework, here i build a basic api service to auth users and create a history inquiries.
+For this project i'm using strong typing, dependency injection, POO, clean code, SOLID principles among others goods practices.

 ## Start Project